api3dao/old-api3-docs/docs/airnode/v0.10/grp-providers/tutorial/quick-deploy-gcp/README.md

 (WSL2) to run CURL for Linux.

-In order to test an endpoint make a HTTP POST request with the `endpointId` as a path parameter, the `Content-Type` header set to `application/json`, the `x-api-key` header set to the key and place the endpoint parameter in the request body as a key/value pair.
+In order to test an endpoint make a HTTP POST request with the `endpointId` as a path parameter, the `Content-Type` header set to `application/json` and place the endpoint parameter in the request body as a key/value pair.

 - `-X`: POST
 - `-H`: The `Content-Type` using the value of `application/json`.
-- `-H`: The `x-api-key` using the value of `HTTP_GATEWAY_API_KEY` from `secrets.env` file.
 - `-d`: Use request body data to pass the endpoint parameter key/value pair.

 URL:

 <code style="overflow-wrap:break-word;">&#60;httpGatewayUrl>/0xf466b8feec41e9e50815e0c9dca4db1ff959637e564bb13fefa99e9f9f90453c</code>

-- `<httpGatewayUrl>`: The base URL to the gateway, displayed in the terminal at the end of an Airnode deployment using a [Docker image](../../docker/).
+- `<httpGatewayUrl>`: The base URL to the gateway including the secret `UUID` path parameter, displayed in the terminal at the end of an Airnode deployment using a [Docker image](../../docker/).
 Update the placeholder in the CURL example below with its value.
 - <code style="overflow-wrap:break-word;">0xf466b8feec41e9e50815e0c9dca4db1ff959637e564bb13fefa99e9f9f90453c</code>:
   Passed as a path parameter, the endpointId to call, see `triggers.rrp[0].endpointId` in the `config.json` file.